Raleigh NC Visitors Guide

 (919) 515-3132 | 4415 Beryl Road

 JC Raulston Arboretum is a beautiful exhibition on the NC State campus that is made of plants, gardens, and landscaping.
-Admission is free into the arboretum, but donations are welcomed.
-Open daily, April-October, from 8 am to 8 pm, and November-March, from 8 am to 5 pm.
+Admission to the arboretum is free, but donations are welcome.
+Garden visitation is open Monday-Thursday from 9 am to 4:30 pm, Friday from 9 am to 8 pm, and Saturday-Sunday from 8 am to 8 pm between Memorial Day and September.

 CAM Raleigh